eoussama/translator.js/README.md

 translator.translate("not-home", { fallback: "Fallback value" });
 ```

-Nested keys are a big part of what makes EO TranslatorJS fun to use without sacrificing its simple usability.
+Nested keys are a big part of what makes TranslatorJS fun to use without sacrificing its simple usability.

 ```js
 // Creating a dictionary object